Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry: Equation of State and Hydrodynamical model

-The first type of EoS, LQCD, adopts a parameterization of the lattice QCD data for the high temperature region, while assumes a HRG model for the low temperature region.
-The EoS only considers zero baryon density.
-In the calculations, the pressure and energy density are obtained through the trace anomaly $\Theta$ by the following relations \cite{eos-pasi-02}
+The first EoS, LQCD, adopts the parameterization ``s95p-v1" from~\cite{eos-pasi-02} which fits the lattice QCD data for the high temperature region, while adopting a HRG model for the low temperature region.
+This EoS considers vanishing baryon and strangeness densities.
+In the calculations, the pressure and energy density are obtained through the trace anomaly $\Theta$ by the following relations

-where a sufficiently small lower limit of integration, $t_{low}$, is used in practice.
+where a sufficiently small lower limit of integration, $T_{low}$, is used in practice~\cite{eos-pasi-02}.

-The second EoS, CEP, considers the following phenomenological parametrization instead of Gibbs conditions for the phase transition
+The second EoS, CEP, considers the following phenomenological parametrization~\cite{sph-eos-1} instead of Gibbs conditions for the phase transition

-where $p^Q$ and $p^H$ are the pressure in the hadronic and in the QGP phase, respectively; $\delta=\delta(\mu_b)$ is a function of baryon chemical potential $\mu_b$ which approaches zero when $\mu_b$ is larger than a critical value $\mu_c$.
+where $p^H$ and $p^Q$ are the pressure in the hadronic and in the QGP phase respectively; $\delta=\delta(\mu_b)$ is a function of baryon chemical potential $\mu_b$ which exponentially approaches zero when $\mu_b$ becomes larger than a critical value $\mu_c = 0.4$ GeV~\cite{sph-eos-1}.
 Eq.(\ref{pressure}) has the following solution

 where